mskf3000/Tutorials-and-Cheat-Sheets/NodeJS - Meteor.md

     cd ~/simple-todos

-Now run this command to install the NPM dependencies:
+Run this command to install the NPM dependencies:

     meteor npm install

-And start the application like this:
+Start the application like this:

     meteor

+Or run it with a specific release—such as version 1.4.1—like this:

+    meteor run --release 1.4.1

 #### Installing “Meteor Up” for deployment.